imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-stardist.md

 Maybe we need to filter out some spots with low speed, or investigate tracks as a whole.
 But this is left as an exercise to the reader.

-### Tracking T-cells imaged in bright-field with a custom model in the StarDist detector.
+### Tracking T-cells imaged in bright-field with a custom model in the StarDist detector

 You can also use a custom model, that you have trained yourself and packaged as a zip file.
 We recommend using the dedicated notebooks on the _ZeroCostDL4Mic_ platform to do so.
 Check the [ZCDL4M wiki page dedicated to training StarDist](https://github.com/HenriquesLab/ZeroCostDL4Mic/wiki/Stardist) to generate such a model.